Vitaly-Work/java-courses-gen-ai-bootcamp/microservices-fundamentals/tasks/microservice_architecture_overview/README.md

 ## What to do

-To execute this module, you should use a ready-made artifact obtained after executing the [introduction-to-microservices](https://git.epam.com/epm-cdp/global-java-foundation-program/java-courses/-/tree/main/introduction-to-microservices) program and make some changes to the base structure of microservices system.
+To execute this module, should be used a ready-made artifact obtained after executing the [introduction-to-microservices](https://git.epam.com/epm-cdp/global-java-foundation-program/java-courses/-/tree/main/introduction-to-microservices) program and make some changes to the base structure of microservices system.
 During this task you need to:

 + Make structural changes to existing microservices: